ochoa-jessica/Cyclistic-Bike/README.md

 > <p><li>Since casual riders do not rent bikes as much as members during the weekdays, Cyclistic’s marketing team should also consider the possibility of creating two new types of membership :</li></p>

 > <p><ul><li>An annual membership that only includes the weekends.
-This way, the customers that only rent bikes twice a week could pay accordingly and still add to the company’s growing number of members.</li>
+This way, the customers that only rent bikes twice a week could pay accordingly and still add to the company’s growing number of members.</li></ul></p>
-<li>A seasonal membership tailored for the group of people that likes to ride bikes during the summer, but do not have any interest in renting it for the remainder of the year.
+> <p><ul><li>A seasonal membership tailored for the group of people that likes to ride bikes during the summer, but do not have any interest in renting it for the remainder of the year.
 This type of membership could be billed annually, and offer a special discount in comparison to the single-ride and full-day passes.</li></ul></p>

 #### Additional Considerations & Future Improvements
 <p>Given the fact that there were certain gaps in discovered in the data, such as the lack of payment, age, gender, and geographical information, it is difficult to make further recommendations.
 Demographic data plays a significant role in creating a successful marketing campaign because it allows businesses to understand their audience better.
 Once the company has this information, they can segment their customers into separate groups based on their habits, interests, and other important characteristics.
 This way, the marketing team is able to create customized ad campaigns capable of achieving Cyclistic’s marketing and financial goals.</p>